PWAs on iOS 12.2: No Motion and No Orientation (or…?) — UPDATED

 Safari is no front-runner but has been introducing PWA features and adopting APIs at a steady pace the past year. iOS 12.2 itself also introduces improvements.
 Maximiliano Firtman published an excellent article on it “PWAs on iOS 12.2 beta: the good, the bad, and the “not sure yet if good””.

-Still, (virtually) disabling these APIs would be a small blow for PWAs and it raises questions about Apple’s future commitment to the web as it seems they seem to have no real trouble delivering it.
+Still, (virtually) disabling these APIs would be a small blow for PWAs and it raises questions about Apple’s future commitment to the web.

 Let’s just hope things will turn around (just) in time.